Medicaid expansion in Wisconsin

 No ACA Medicaid expansion, but no coverage gap either

-Wisconsin Governor Scott Walker has long been opposed to the ACA, and one of the reasons he opted not to accept federal funding for Medicaid expansion under the ACA was because he was concerned that the federal government would not keep its promise to continue to pay at least 90 percent of the cost.
+Wisconsin’s former Governor Scott Walker, who was opposed to the ACA, opted not to accept federal funding for Medicaid expansion under the ACA, in part because he was concerned that the federal government would not keep its promise to continue to pay at least 90 percent of the cost.
 But because Wisconsin has not expanded Medicaid, the state is only receiving its regular federal match rate of 58.5 percent, and the state is paying the rest (the federal matching rate has been temporarily increased by federal legislation, in order to address the COVID-19 pandemic).
-If the state were to expand Medicaid to cover adults earning up to 138 percent of the poverty level, the federal government would pay 94 percent (in 2018, dropping to 90 percent by 2020) of the cost of covering able-bodied, childless adults.
+If the state were to expand Medicaid to cover adults earning up to 138 percent of the poverty level, the federal government would pay 90 percent of the cost of covering able-bodied, childless adults.